Vanille-N/ray_tracer/README.md

 ### Creating a new scene

 To create and render a scene, edit the `build_world` function in `main.rs`, then run as described above.
-A list of objects and functions to do so can be found below.
+A list of objects and functions to do so can be found in `DOC.md`.

 ### Creating a new complex object